Top Standing Desk Reviews

 Since price is often the first qualifier most prospective adjustable height desk users think of when desk hunting, we divided electric standing desks into three tiers, based on their price tag.

-- Premium electric standing desks require the biggest investment, but are feature-loaded, and are sure to match the decor of the executive suite.
+- Premium (under $1,100) electric standing desks require the biggest investment, but are feature-loaded, usually feature better build quality and warranties, and are sure to match the decor of the executive suite.
 Jump below

-- Value standing desks offer good feature sets and specifications without costing as much as the premium adjustable height desk offerings.
-This tier is typically where you find your best value offers.
+- Value (under $800) standing desks offer good feature sets and specifications without costing as much as the premium adjustable height desk offerings.
+This tier is typically where you find your best value for the dollar.
 Jump below

-- Budget standing desks have been optimized for cost-savings.
-They have generally lower, though not necessarily poor, performance specs, and come with the smallest price points.
+- Budget (under $500) standing desks have been optimized for cost-savings.
+They have generally lower, though not necessarily poor, performance specs, and come with the smallest price points and shortest warranties.
 Jump below

 In response to reader demand, we’ve also created a separate round-up of reviews just for Standing Desks Made in America—worth checking out if you’re looking for the very best-engineered and best-produced standing desks with the longest warranties and optimal customer support.